 Round 3 - National Finals

 Round 3 is the National Final where 8 Australian students (one from each state) and 2 New Zealand students (one from each island) compete against each other to become the Australian Brain Bee Challenge Champion, or the New Zealand Brain Bee Challenge Champion.
-Since 2007 Round 3 has been held annually at the Australian Neuroscience Society (ANS) conference which is held in early December.
-The finalists and a parent will be flown to the city where the conference and competition are held, with travel and accommodation.
+This round is held online.

 Round 4 - International Finals